 1. Describe each role of the operating system:

 3. Manage processes

 5. Manage memory

 6. Manage security

-2. Describe 5 different ways the operating system can provide a user interface.
+2. Describe 5 different ways the operating system can provide a graphical user interface (GUI).

 3. Describe two advantages and two disadvantages of using the following types of human-computer interaction (HCI):

 a.
 Command-Line interface

 b.
 Touch-Sensitive interface

 c.
 Menu-Driven interface